Jack-Jamf/JamfTerraform/README.md

 - "Create a Jamf policy to install Google Chrome on all computers"
 - "Generate a configuration profile for Wi-Fi settings"
 - "Create a smart group for MacBooks running macOS 14+"

+### Export Jamf Instance with Proporter

+1. Navigate to the **Proporter** tab
+2. Enter your Jamf Pro credentials
+3. Click **"Generate Instance Summary"** to scan your Jamf Pro server
+4. Review the resources found (policies, scripts, profiles, groups, etc.)
+5. Click **"Export Entire Instance"** to download everything as a ZIP file

+The export includes:

+- Terraform HCL for all resources
+- Support files (scripts, configuration profile payloads)
+- Provider configuration
+- Validation report
+- README with usage instructions

+**Performance**: Exports ~460 resources in ~45 seconds with 6.7x speedup from parallel processing.

 ## 🎨 Design Philosophy